Select Writing

 About my journey to the private, tech-forward Central American territory at the center of the movement to cure death.
 Mars Review of Books.

-“American Politics Becomes It’s Very Own Meme,” analyzing the lunacy of Trump’s pre-inaugural weekend.
-Spike Magazine, 2025
+“American Politics Becomes It’s Very Own Meme,” analyzing Trump’s pre-inaugural weekend.
+Spike Magazine, 2025 .

 “What Was the New York Young Republican’s Gala,” about the infamous NYYRC December gala in 2024.
 Technical Personae, 2025